Get to know your total compensation

 Total compensation (annual salary plus benefits) is provided in exchange for the work you do.

-- Extended health plan – including vision care, medical equipment, prescription drugs, massage and physiotherapy, and emergency medical coverage when travelling on business or vacation
+- Extended health plan, including vision care, medical equipment, prescription drugs, massage and physiotherapy, as well as emergency medical coverage when travelling on business or vacation

 - Life insurance coverage